kitbur/kitbur.github.io/content/projects/flarum-ruby-text.md

   - "Git"
 ---

-A client requested a Flarum extension to add support for ruby text, a typographic feature essential for phonetic annotations in certain languages.
-While the extension's core logic was straightforward, the real challenge was building a modern development environment.
+This project began with a client request for a custom Flarum extension to support ruby text, a feature essential for phonetic annotations in certain languages.
+Successful delivery required a significant DevOps initiative to first modernize the development environment before the feature itself could be built.

-My initial local Flarum installation was unstable, so I turned to Docker for a cleaner setup.
-I immediately hit a major roadblock: the Docker image recommended by Flarum was for version 1.3, while the latest stable release was 1.8.
-This wasn't just a minor version gap; Flarum 1.4 and newer require a version of PHP that the official image didn't support.
+The Technical Blocker

+Upon initiating the project, it became clear that the officially recommended Docker tooling was several versions behind Flarum's stable release.
+This created a critical dependency conflict, making it impossible to build or test extensions against the latest version of the platform, as the environment lacked support for the required versions of PHP and Composer.

+## DevOps Modernization

-To solve this, I [forked the reccomended Docker image](https://github.com/kitbur/docker-flarum) and heavily modified it to run the latest versions of PHP and Composer.
-This created a new, modern Flarum development environment compatible with both version 1.8 and the upcoming 2.0 release.
+To unblock development, I engineered a new, modern Flarum development environment and then delivered the client's feature.
+I [forked the reccomended Docker image](https://github.com/kitbur/docker-flarum) and re-architected it to run the latest versions of PHP and Composer.
+This created a stable, containerized platform compatible with both the current (1.8) and upcoming (2.0) releases of Flarum.

+## Feature Delivery

-With a stable environment finally in place, I was able to write, test, and deliver my extension to my happy client, and contribute a valuble tool  the extension, deliver tool to the Flarum community.
+With a reliable environment in place, I developed, tested, and delivered the requested ruby text extension to the client, successfully fulfilling their business requirement.

+## Open-Source Contribution

+Recognizing this solution would benefit other developers, I published the modernized Docker image publicly, contributing a valuable and up-to-date tool to the Flarum community.